Powerlearnproject/se-assignment-4-github-and-visual-studio-Fred-045/README.md

 Commit and Push:

-Commit your workflow file (main.yml)

-Push the changes to your repository
+Commit your workflow file (main.yml) ,Push the changes to your repository

 And now when you push to the branch, the workflow will run, build, test and deploy to the environment.